The DeanBeat: Our 360-degree view of the metaverse ecosystem

 Our GamesBeat Summit: Into the Metaverse and GamesBeat/Facebook: Driving Game Growth event drew more than 3,400 registered guests (not counting those who viewed livestreams), building a community around the metaverse and mobile games that we didn’t really know was there.
 We had record engagement with this metaverse event, and that confirms for me that we’re all fed up with the Zoomverse.
 Thank you for support, as you affirmed that I’m not alone in this passion.
 While we may not be able to define the metaverse yet, it feels like we all agree something else should connect us amid the bleak reality of the pandemic.

 When we started work on our metaverse conference last year, we weren’t sure if we would have half a day of talks.
-We wound up with 29 talks and 68 speakers (not counting the 13 sessions and 33 speakers from our day one GamesBeat/Facebook: Driving Game Growth event).
+We wound up with 29 talks and 68 speakers (not counting the 13 sessions and 33 speakers from our GamesBeat/Facebook: Driving Game Growth event on Tuesday).
 What we wound up with was a 360-degree view of the metaverse ecosystem.
 That will help us figure out what it is.

 As I searched for speakers in this space, I was pleased to find so much more effort going into it this across multiple industries related to gaming and entertainment.
 And some of the people thinking about this have been contemplating it for decades.
-Ian Livingstone, cofounder of Hiro Capital, has been thinking about this for so long that he named his venture firm after the lead character in Snow Crash, Hiro Protagonist.
+Ian Livingstone, the cofounder of Hiro Capital (and years earlier, Games Workshop), has been thinking about this for so long that he named his venture firm after the lead character in Snow Crash, Hiro Protagonist.
 And if you could somehow find out the secret research and development funds of the largest companies in technology, games, entertainment, and other industries, you would find billions upon billions of dollars being invested in the metaverse.

 While assembling this event, the only session I wasn’t able to schedule in time was Brands and the Metaverse.
-But we can do that one in the future, as brands need some time to catch up to the idea.
+But we can do that one in the future, as brands need some time to catch up.
 Yet I’m glad about what we got done and that our event didn’t present a monolithic perspective of the metaverse, which is rapidly moving from a hypothetical sci-fi dream to something real.

 Just what is the metaverse?